 What is the difference between translation and interpretation?

-Translation involves the transferal of the meaning of a written document into another language via writing.
+Translation is the process of taking a written document from one language and changing it to another language.
 A translator is able to make use of reference materials, such as dictionaries and glossaries, during the translation process.
 For example, a user manual may be translated from English into a variety of foreign languages.

 Interpretation is the facilitation of verbal communication between individuals who do not speak the same language.
 The immediate nature of interpretation prohibits the use of reference materials.
-For example, in a trial involving a foreign-speaking defendant, any statements by the judge or attorneys will be communicated in Spanish to the defendant, and any statements made by the defendant in Spanish will be repeated in English for the court.
+For example, in a trial involving a foreign-speaking defendant, any statements by the judge or attorneys will be communicated in the foreign language to the defendant, and any statements made by the defendant in their foreign language will be interpreted in English for the court.

 I only asked for one simultaneous interpreter, but your estimate is for two interpreters.